-Definitely the favorite market for those who live in the Colonia Roma neighborhood or just some “chilangos” (people from Mexico City) who want the best Mexican fast food or some greatly flavored seafood with amazing prices.
-Moreover, this market is known for the variety of South American ingredients and products that are sold inside.
-Whether you want to search a refreshing Peruvian Inca Cola, enjoy the texture of Colombian “buñuelos”, try an authentic “pisco antioqueño”, buy a bottled “chimichurri” or just get to know some Latin American food products, Medellín Market is the best place in Mexico City to do it.
+Moreover, this market is known for the variety of South American ingredients and products sold inside.
+Whether you want to search for a refreshing Peruvian Inca Cola, enjoy the texture of Colombian “buñuelos,” try an authentic “pisco antioqueño,” buy a bottled “chimichurri” or get to know some Latin American food products, Medellín Market is the best place in Mexico City to do it.

 San Juan Market

-Are you now eager to visit one of these markets and try some of the delicious things they hide?
-Don’t worry, because apart from the now available San Juan Market experience in our foodie walking tour Centro Histórico, you will soon have another one in the Coyoacán Market with our walking food tour Coyoacán.
-Stay tuned for more information in our social media, Sabores México Food Tours and don’t miss the chance to visit some of Mexico City Markets in the best food tours in Mexico City.
+Are you eager to visit one of these markets and try some of the delicious things inside?
+Don’t miss the chance to visit some of Mexico City Markets with the Best Food Tours in Mexico City.

 Article by: María José Ordóñez Platas